PhilipVinc/NeuralQuantum.jl/docs/src/index.md

-# NeuralQuantum.jl
+# NeuralQuantum.jl : Neural Network states for Quantum Systems

-*A Neural-Network steady-state solver*

 **NeuralQuantum.jl** is a numerical framework written in [Julia](http://julialang.org) to investigate Neural-Network representations of pure and mixed quantum states, and to find the Steady-State of such (Open) Quantum Systems through MonteCarlo procedures.
 The package can also compute the ground state of a many-body hamiltonian.

 !!! note